A Framework for Conditional Statement Technical Debt Identification and Description: Introduction

-Most of existing work (e.g. \cite{potdar2014exploratory,maldonado2015detecting,de2015contextualized,da2017using,huang2018identifying,yan2018automating}) has focused on developing tool support for detecting if a code comment flags \ac{satd}.
-All of them assume the existence of such comments attached to code fragments that contain technical debt. \emph{However, this assumption does not always hold in practice.
-There are many instances where \ac{td} in code is not explicitly acknowledged via a comment}.
-In these cases, there is a need for automated machinery which can: (i) recommend if a given code fragment has a technical debt; and if so, (ii) generate a relevant (self-admitting) comment that can be attached to the code.
+The majority of existing work \cite{potdar2014exploratory,maldonado2015detecting,de2015contextualized,da2017using,huang2018identifying,yan2018automating,8661216,Maipradit2020,9252045} has focused on developing tool support for detecting if a code \underline{comment} flags \ac{satd}.
+They presume the existence of such comments attached to code fragments that contain technical debt. \emph{However, this presumption does not always hold in practice.
+There are many instances where \ac{td} in code is not explicitly acknowledged in the form of a comment}.
+In these cases, there is a need for automated machinery which can: (i) determine if a given code fragment introduces technical debt; and if so, (ii) generate the appropriate (self-admitting) comment that can be attached to the code.
 However, proposals to provide this kind of support is currently missing in the literature.

-In this paper, we propose a framework that provides three levels of support: \ac{satd} detection, \ac{satd} recommendation and \ac{satd} description.
-Given a code fragment as input, if a comment is attached with it, our framework can detect if the comment flags an \ac{satd} (\emph{\ac{satd} detection}).
-This is the basic support provided by existing work in the literature.
-If a comment is not attached with the code fragment, our framework can recommend if there is a technical debt hidden in the code (\emph{\ac{satd} recommendation}), and automatically generate a comment describing this technical debt (\emph{\ac{satd} description}).
-We then explore and evaluate the capabilities of different machine/deep learning approaches in implementing this framework and providing all of these types of support.
+In this paper, we propose a framework that provides two levels of support: \ac{satd} recommendation and \ac{satd} description.
+Given a code fragment as input, our Self-Admitted Technical Debt Identification and Description framework (\emph{SATDID}) determines/identifies if technical debt should be self-admitted for this code fragment (level 1), and then automatically generates a comment admitting and describing the detected technical debt instance (level 2).
+SATDID can be used on-the-fly to recommend and describe potential \ac{satd} as the developers writes the code.
+This way, \ac{td} can be prevented before its occurrence.
+We explore and evaluate the capabilities of different machine/deep learning approaches in implementing SATDID and providing these levels of support.

+Although our approach can generally be applied to any size and type of code fragments, our focus in this study is on conditional statements.
+Conditionals are prominent in the context of technical debts.
+Kruchten et al. \cite{kruchten2019managing} place ``quick-and-dirty" conditional statements on the top of their \ac{td} example list for managing technical debt.
+In addition, previous studies (e.g. \cite{zampetti2020automatically,zampetti2018self}) found that \ac{satd} comments were often associated with conditional statements.